scala-ts/scala-ts/docs/index.md

 - `-P:scalats:debug` - Enable debug.
 - `-P:scalats:printerOutputDirectory=/path/to/base` - Path to a base directory to initialize a custom printer with.
+- `-P:scalats:sys.scala-ts.printer.prelude-url=/path/to/prelude` - Set the system property (`scala-ts.printer.prelude-url`) to pass `/path/to/prelude` as printer prelude.

 ## Type reference